 The employee takes this form to doctor appointments for the physician to complete every 30 days.

 This form should be filled out by employees who have been exposed to blood or other potentially infectious materials, which could contain bloodborne pathogens.
 More information on bloodborne pathogens can be found here.

 Information and Resources

-Download this cheat sheet to help you navigate injury reporting and the workers’ compensation process.
+Download this cheat sheet to help you navigate injury or illness reporting and the workers’ compensation process.

 Available options for advice or treatment of an occupational injury.

 Download and use this chart as a guide when determining what level of medical treatment is required following a workplace injury.

 This office was created by the Oregon Legislature to be an independent advocate for Oregon's injured workers.
 They may be able to help you informally resolve any problems or disputes that might arise between the parties involved in a claim, and they can answer your questions about the workers' compensation system.
 There is no charge for their services.